Rishabh1991mtu/RAG_MathReasoning/docs/apiendpoint.md

 }
 ```

+Options 2: Open PowerShell cd to to ./services and run ./math_query.ps1 for windows .

-You can also use : http://127.0.0.1:8000/docs to send math queries formatted in natural language or Latex notations to backend to recieve a response.
+For testing : You can also use : http://127.0.0.1:8000/docs to test the API endpoint .